HyperspaceApp/Hyperspace/cmd/hsc/README.md

-Siac Usage
+Hsc Usage
 ==========

-`hsc` is the command line interface to Sia, for use by power users and those on headless servers.
+`hsc` is the command line interface to Hyperspace, for use by power users and those on headless servers.
 It comes as a part of the command line package, and can be run as `./hsc` from the same folder, or just by calling `hsc` if you move the binary into your path.